 3D

 Quan/Marcus/Patrick led the interactive discussion.
 All detailed comments were captured by Marcus.

+Decided to start processing PVSs for the 3D testing

+Pair comparison will be used

+Lucjan will do focus groups for finding out about subjective dimensions

+8 labs agreed to participate in Pair Comp.
+INTEL, CRC, Acreo, NTIA/ITS, AGH, IRCCyN, NTT, Yonsei, (Maybe Technicolor and BT as well)

+Decisions will be made later on lab setup, design, distribution, etc.

 The topic of the 3D MPEG testing activity (being led by Vittorio) was discussed.
 Filippo mentioned that Vittorio did a good job.
+Kjell (Acreo) and Chulhee (Yonsei) also reported on the test.
+First results were discussed in detail.

 Jun presented some preliminary data from his 3D NTT experiments.
-In the near future, Jun will prepare and distribute a paper with more analysis.
+This study compared different subjective methods applied to 3DTV (DSCQS, ACR, ACR-HRR, DCR) In the near future, Jun will prepare and distribute a paper with more analysis.

 Arthur discussed the possibilities for the next VQEG meeting.
-The meeting is targeted for France and optimally targeted for the second week of June.
+The meeting is targeted for France (Paris or Rennes) and optimally targeted for the second week of June (11-15 ).